 What is Screen Ethics?

-An excerpt from my forthcoming book, Buying In to Doing Good: Politics and Curation at the Hot Docs Film Festival (tentative title), to be published by McGill-Queen’s University Press
+Below is an excerpt from my manuscript Buying In to Doing Good: Documentary Politics and Curatorial Ethics at the Hot Docs Film Festival , to be published by McGill-Queen’s University Press in 2020.

 When considering the liberal festival experience, agnostic curation sidesteps what I call screen ethics, an approach to media or screen arts that denies the possibility of content being tidily and unproblematically divorced from context, and holds that ethical considerations must include the ways in which films are made and the ways in which films circulate and are embedded/deployed in wider cultures and society (especially by way of curatorial and exhibition practices and platforms).

 With this in mind, when we ask what are the ethical concerns around films programmed at film festivals, we are including concerns around on and off-screen representation, reciprocal relationships between makers and subjects and audiences, fair and just policies and practices, as well as equitable curatorial processes and inclusive organization of film screenings.

 Screen ethics, which gathers making, choosing, showing, and experiencing under one principled roof, therefore points to a social justice-committed, rather than agnostic, type of curation.
 The ethical bundling of film production with film curation, circulation and exhibition forces a closer look at a series of relations that move outward from a film’s inception to its reception, from intent to content to context, and which keeps company with calls for a “documentary code of ethics” by demanding festivals and other film institutions develop and make public best practices protocols and ethics policies, thus formalizing and making transparent these complex cascades of relations and their ethical dimensions that continue like associative tributaries from the film text long after picture lock.